MaxiHenk/hi_decklink_ros2/README.md

 | `image_format` | The name of the display mode to use. |
 | `keying (bool)` | Whether or not to enable keying on the card. |
 | `opacity (int)` | The opacity of the keyed images in the range 0 (transparent) to 255 (opaque). |

+The subscriber node has been tested on:
++ the stereo viewer of a clinical Intuitive da Vinci Si HD robotic system
++ the stereo viewer of a dVRK (da Vinci Research Kit)

 ## Using keying